blui/type-conversion-util/INSTALLATION.md

 ## Project Overview

 This utility provides production-grade file conversion capabilities using pure Node.js libraries.
 It features comprehensive security, structured logging, concurrency control, and production-ready architecture optimized for both traditional and serverless deployments.
+The application focuses on document and image conversions with enhanced accuracy features.

 ## Approach